cybdarren/buildroot-external-lora/README.md

 For a description of the hardware configuration see [here](#Hardware)

+For a description of the gateway software configuration see [here](#Packet-Gateway-Setup)
 ## Install System Dependencies

 The external is tested on Ubuntu 16.04 LTS.
 The following system build